loganrath/dwap-main/autoclick.md

 ---
 layout: default
-title: Using Auto Click Auto Fill
+title: Auto Select a Time Using Auto Click Auto Fill
 ---

-We have had a lot of luck using this addon to automatically grab times.
-It does take more work
+We have had a lot of luck using this extension to automatically grab times.
+Installing and configuring this extension can be tricky and might require patience.

 # Auto Click Auto Fill
 The [Auto Click Auto Fill](https://chrome.google.com/extensions/detail/iapifmceeokikomajpccajhjpacjmibe){:target="_blank"} extension will automatically select the time.
 To use it: